 Portugal is on the Iberian Peninsula and borders the Atlantic Ocean, the Gulf of Cadiz, and Spain.
 Portugal also has two islands in the Atlantic Ocean they are Madeira and The Azores.
 Because of its southwestern location, many Europeans flock to Portugal to spend their beach holidays in the sun.

 Where to stay in Portugal depends on what kind of holiday you are looking for.
-Portugal is a perfect holiday destination for any type of person.
-For the big city, fast passed, dance party vibe tries out Lisbon.
-If you are a sun-seeker coming to Portugal to get those tan lines, The Algarve is for you.
+Portugal is a perfect holiday destination for any type of traveler with a budget and luxurious accommodation.
+For the big city, fast passed, dance party vibe Lisbon.
+If you are a sun-seeker coming to Portugal to get those tan lines, the Algarve beaches are for you.
 If are you a vino lover coming to Portugal, then Porto is the best place for you to start on your travel guide to Portugal.